Shriya-20/Smart-Library/README.md

-# Library-Management-System
+# Smart Library App
-A Database systems project using MySql , Flask
+A Database systems project using MySql, Flask